Tenancy agreements

 Assured transferring tenancy agreement

-An assured transferring tenancy agreement is for people who have been tenants since before 2001, when Sunderland City Council transferred properties to us.
+An assured transferring tenancy agreement is for people who have been customers since before 2001, when Sunderland City Council transferred properties to us.

 Shorthold starter tenancy agreement

-A shorthold starter tenancy agreement is for new tenants and lasts 12 months but may be extended.
+A shorthold starter tenancy agreement is for new customers and lasts 12 months but may be extended.

 Your Neighbourhood Co-ordinator will visit you during the first 12 months of your tenancy.
 This is to make sure you are following the terms of your tenancy agreement so you can become an assured tenant.
 The terms they look at include checking you: